AxonFramework/IdeaPlugin/.github/ISSUE_TEMPLATE.md

 <!--
-Thanks for taking the time to draft up an issue for Axon Framework's GiftCard Demo!
+Thanks for taking the time to draft up an issue for Axon Framework's IntelliJ plugin!
 Prior to starting off, please read the following:

 ## Usage Questions